 ADVERTISEMENT IN CAMPUS NEWSPAPERS

-The most effective way to reach the campus population is by means of advertising in campus newspapers.
-Contact the individual papers directly for advertising and insertion rates.
-There is one Associated Students newspaper, “The California Aggie”, located on campus in 25 Lower Freeborn Hall, 752-8660.
+Contact individual newspapers directly for advertising and insertion rates.
+The Associated Students newspaper, “The California Aggie,” is located on campus in 25 Lower Freeborn Hall, (530) 752-8660.

 For additional information: UC Davis Policy and Procedure Manual section on Posting of Information